Speeding Up Your Website by Lazy Loading AdSense Ads

 How to speed up your website?

-Loading some JScript codes that are not related to the page display 1 to 2 seconds after the page's Onload, such as statistics code and Adsense advertising code, which is known as lazy loading, can speed up the website and improve page loading and display speed.
+Loading some JavaScript codes that are not related to the page display 1 to 2 seconds after the page's Onload, such as statistics code and Adsense advertising code, which is known as lazy loading, can speed up the website and improve page loading and display speed.

 Web page loading speed can be tested by Google Pagesspeed insights: https://developers.google.com/speed/pagespeed/insights.